Welcome to today's edition of the Rush 24-7 podcast.

 We have a team of four people going through dumpsters in Alaska, four people in Arizona.

-Not a single person looking into Acorn Ayers or Freddie Mac.
+Not a single person looking into Acorn, Ayers, or Freddie Mac.

-Our editor refuses to publish anything that would jeopardize the election for Obama, and betting you dollars to know that's the same is true at the New York Times and other places.
+And betting you dollars to know that's the same is true at the New York Times and other places.

-People cheer in the newsroom here when CNN or NBC run another palin mocking, but raising any reasonable inquiry into Obama is derided or flat out ignored, the fix is in, and it is working.
+People cheer in the newsroom here when CNN or NBC run another Palin mocking, but raising any reasonable inquiry into Obama is derided or flat out ignored.

-This is a reader of Little Green Footballs working in a major newsroom, sending an email to uh Glenn Reynolds there that we knew this.
+This is a reader of Little Green Footballs working in a major newsroom, sending an email to Glenn Reynolds there that we knew this.

 We've known it all along.